aildnont/HIFIS-model/README.md

       _documents/generated_images/_, and will be called
       _LIME_Eplanations_yyyymmdd-hhmmss.csv_.
    2. You can call `explain_single_client(lime_dict, client_id)`, which
-      will run LIME on an the example in the test set whose ClientID is that which you passed to the function.
-A graphic will be generated that will depict the top explainable features that the model used to make its prediction.
+      will run LIME on the example in the test set whose ClientID is that which you passed to the function.
+A graphic will be generated that depicts the top explainable features that the model used to make its prediction.
 See below for an example of this graphic.
 3. Interpret the output of the LIME explainer.
 LIME partitions features into classes or ranges and reports the features most contributory to a prediction.
 A feature explanation is considered to be a value (or range of values) of a feature and its associated weight in the prediction.
-In the example below, the fact that TotalStays was greater than 4 but less than or equal to 23 contributed negatively with a magnitude of about 0.22 to a positive prediction (meaning it contributed at a magnitude of 0.22 toward a negative prediction).
+In the example portrayed by bar graph below, the fact that TotalStays was greater than 4 but less than or equal to 23 contributed negatively with a magnitude of about 0.22 to a positive prediction (meaning it contributed at a magnitude of 0.22 toward a negative prediction).
 As another example, the rule "ReasonForService_Streets=1" indicates that at some point the client has a record that cites their reason for service as "Streets" (_=1_ indicates that a boolean feature is present, and _=0_ indicates that a boolean feature is not present) and that this explanation contributed with a weight of about 0.02 toward a positive prediction.
    As one last example, consider that this client's AboriginalIndicator value is "Yes - Tribe Not Known", which contributed with a weight of about 0.04 towards a negative prediction.

 ![alt text](documents/readme_images/LIME_example.PNG "A sample LIME explanation")